parvans/StudentAssignment/README.md

 # Online School Assessment

 ## Description
 This is a simple online school assessment application.
-It is a web application that allows a user to take a test and get a score.
-The application is built using the Django framework.
+It is the Backend build with Node.js and Express.js.The database used is MongoDB.
 ## Installation
 1. Clone the repository
 2. Create a virtual environment